When plagues hit, people turned to religion.

 - Meditate to cope with stress; 42% of spiritual people meditate when stressed rather than overeat or indulge in unhealthy coping behaviors.
 Meditation has all kinds of benefits—from improved health, happiness, and focus to decreased pain and depression;

 - Live with a built-in community.
-After food and shelter, social connection is the top predictor of health, happiness, and longevity.
+After food and shelter, social connection is the top predictor of health, authentic happiness, and longevity.
 Religious people are more likely to spend time with family and feel a strong sense of belonging to a community of like-minded people;

-Of course, these findings could also be placebo – we tend to feel better when we believe something will make us feel better.
+Of course, these findings could also be a placebo – we tend to feel better when we believe something will make us feel better.

-Even if they are placebo effects, can it hurt to go to a yoga class, volunteer at a homeless shelter or attend a silent retreat?
+Even if they are placebo effects, can it hurt to go to a yoga class, volunteer at a homeless shelter, or attend a silent retreat?
 The benefits may be worthwhile.